DFE-Digital/register-early-career-teachers/documentation/site/content/product/data-model-progress.md

 Service was designed to show the current situation, but found it was necessary to see it was important to the full sequential story.

+### Status ✅

+This should largely be solved by us having a better, normalised data model.
+That makes writing queries for either school or lead provider data faster and easier.

 ## Cohorts are linked to many different types of entities, are close to the surface and are tightly linked to financial records.